Icenium/bond-content/layout-and-navigation/lesson-3.md

      data-layout="back-layout" data-reload="true" data-transition="fade">
 ```

 * **f**.
 Open the iPhone simulator back up and click on one of the items in the ListView.
-Notice the fade transition, even as the rest of the app uses the app-level transiton you specificed above.
+Notice the fade transition, even as the rest of the app uses the app-level transiton you specified above.

 <hr data-action="end" />